Aaron-Bopp/TIM/10_Sources/Youtube/video_Social Constructs Philosophy Tube.md

 	- Earth negative one - there are no natural properties, only vibes
 	- If we erased our memories of social constructs we would could reconstruct them based on our environment [08:48](https://www.youtube.com/watch?v=koud7hgGyQ8#t=528.4117546848381)
 - Strike analogy [12:51](https://www.youtube.com/watch?v=koud7hgGyQ8#t=771.0898409237061)
-- Homestatic property cluster - properties which make something a "thing" if they have enough
+- [[Homeostatic property cluster]] - properties which make something a "thing" if they have enough
 	- the point of classify animals is to be able to predict and describe things around them.
-- we debate social constructs because the are inherinetly able to change [19:30](https://www.youtube.com/watch?v=koud7hgGyQ8#t=1170.58278) and because they are the foundations of many of our rights [20:18](https://www.youtube.com/watch?v=koud7hgGyQ8#t=1218.0759227711528)
+- we debate social constructs because the are inherently able to change [19:30](https://www.youtube.com/watch?v=koud7hgGyQ8#t=1170.58278) and because they are the foundations of many of our rights [20:18](https://www.youtube.com/watch?v=koud7hgGyQ8#t=1218.0759227711528)
-- when you leave the classroom poltics metaphysics and politics combine
+- when you leave the classroom [[politics]] and [[metaphysics]] combine